-The Sabbath is the cornerstone of creation and the eternal sign of our covenant with God.
-Each local Mercy congregation will host weekly congregational gatherings every Sabbath.
-Meeting in dedicated homes, offices, closed shops, parks, or elsewhere, these Sabbath gatherings will feature both standardized discipleship and community-specific opportunities.
+The Sabbath is the capstone of creation and the eternal sign of our covenant with God.
+Each local Mercy Gate Fellowship hosts congregational gatherings on Sabbath.
+Meeting in dedicated homes, offices, closed shops, parks, or elsewhere, these Sabbath gatherings feature both standardized discipleship and community-specific opportunities.

 A group of 50 believers are gathered in a space that was once a home but has been refurnished to comfortably accommodate the congregation.
 After a time of restful fellowship, there’s an official call to assembly by the local leader.
 Everyone gathers in what was once the living room.

 A small trio of musicians begins to lead the congregation in praise and worship.
 As the praise rises to heaven, the congregation participates in freedom.
-The “stage” is nothing more than a small 4-foot by 8-foot platform in the corner of the room.
 The audio is clearly heard through a simple amplification system.
 There are no stage lights, theatrics, or special effects — just the sound of authentic worship.

 As the music fades, the local leader steps forward to begin the day’s study.
 He introduces and queues up a video on a large television on the wall.
-On screen, a teacher presents a ten-minute teaching, rooted solely in the authority of Scripture.
+On screen, a teacher presents a 10-minute teaching, rooted solely in the authority of Scripture.
 When the teaching ends, a screen appears showing the day’s Scripture reading and a series of discussion questions to guide the congregation’s learning.
+One lesson might look like this:

-The leader then facilitates an open discussion with the congregation.
+Using the provided materials as a guide, the leader facilitates an open discussion with the congregation.
 Together, they read the Scriptures.
 They respond to the questions, sharing from the heart, pursuing sincerity and truth.
-The leader steers the conversation, ensuring the discussion remains on-topic and everyone has a voice.
+The leader steers the conversation, ensuring the discussion remains on-topic and all constructive views are heard.
 As the discussion concludes, the congregation takes time to pray collectively for one another and for their study to bear fruit in their lives.

 Together, they share a meal.
 The home’s natural environment allows the congregation to fellowship, the children to play, and for all to build authentic relationships with one another.